coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 specific Elemental Plane (Air, Earth, Fire, or Water).

-When the gem is crushed, smashed, or broken (a standard action), a Large elemental appears as if summoned by a *summon nature's ally* spell.
+When the gem is crushed, smashed, or broken (a standard action), a Large elemental appears as if summoned by a *summon nature’s ally* spell.
 The elemental is under the control of the creature that broke the gem.

 The coloration of the gem varies with the type of elemental it summons.